ManticoreGamesInc/platform-documentation/src/tutorials/perks_tutorial.md

 The final thing left to do, is update the **ResourceShopClient** script.

+This code will loop over all the local player's resources, and update the resource in the UI.
+The reason for this, is that when the resources get set on the server when the player joins the game, the `resourceChangeEvent` for the client may not be connected yet.

 ```lua
 for key, value in pairs(localPlayer:GetResources()) do
     UpdateResources(localPlayer, key, value)
 end
 ```

-Add the above code to the end of the script.
-This code will loop over all the local player's resources, and update the resource in the UI.
-The reason for this, is that when the resources get set on the server when the player joins the game, the `resourceChangeEvent` for the client may not be connected yet.

 ##### The ResourceShopClient Script